rsdoiel/antenna/archives/2025/planet_2025.23.md

 ---

-## Bond sales an issue for Israel not Central Bank, TDs told
+## Govt defeats bill to block sale of Israeli war bonds

 date: 2025-06-11, from: RTÉ News

-The Central Bank will be contacted by Israel in late summer over whether it wants Ireland to continue to facilitate the sale of its war bonds - but any decision will be up to Israel rather than Irish officials, TDs have been told.
+The Government has defeated a Social Democrats motion demanding the Irish Central Bank not facilitate the sale of Israeli war bonds by 85 votes to 71.

 <br>